jitsi/jitsi-meet-spot/docs/creating_a_calendar_client.md

-## Creating the Google API client for calendar integration
+## Creating the Google API client for Google Calendar integration

-In summary, a google application will be made so that a google calendar can be accessed by jitsi-meet-spot.
+In summary, a Google application will be made so that a Google Calendar can be accessed by jitsi-meet-spot.

 1. Log into a Google account.
 1. Go to Google cloud platform dashboard. https://console.cloud.google.com/apis/dashboard